Grevillea leptopoda

 Grevillea leptopoda is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a spreading to erect shrub with divided leaves, the lobes further divided, the end lobes linear, and clusters of white to cream-coloured flowers.

 Description

 Grevillea leptopoda is a spreading to erect shrub that typically grows to a height of 0.6–1.5 m, its branchlets silky-hairy.
 The leaves are 40–80 mm long and divided with three to five lobes, the side lobes usually further divided three times, the end lobes linear or tapered, 5–45 mm long and 0.6–1.2 mm wide.
 The flowers are arranged on the ends of branches and in leaf axils in sometimes branched clusters on a rachis 40–60 mm long.
 The flowers are white to cream-coloured, the pistil 7.5–9 mm long.
-Flowering occurs from August to November and the fruit is a oblong follicle 9–10.5 mm long.
+Flowering occurs from August to November and the fruit is an oblong follicle 9–10.5 mm long.

 This grevillea is similar to G. teretifolia which has a rachis 10–30 mm long and pistil 10–17 mm long.